 - Per admission deductibles: These apply upon admission to a hospital.
 Only one per admission deductible is required when two or more family members have expenses resulting from injuries received in one accident. - Copayments: A copayment is a fixed dollar amount you must pay on receipt of care.
-The most common example is the office visit copayment that must be satisfied when you go to a doctor's office. - Coinsurance: Coinsurance is the amount that you must pay as a percent of the allowed amount.
-A common example is the percentage of the allowed amount that you must pay when you receive other covered services. - Amounts in excess of the allowed amount: As a general rule, and as explained in more detail in Definitions, the allowed amount may often be significantly less than the provider's actual charges.
+The most common example is the office visit copayment that must be satisfied when you go to a doctor's office. - Coinsurance: Coinsurance is the amount that you must pay as a percent of the allowed amount. - Amounts in excess of the allowed amount: As a general rule, the allowed amount may often be significantly less than the provider's actual charges.
 You should be aware that when using out-of-network providers you can incur significant out-of-pocket expenses as the provider has not contracted with us or their local Blue Cross and/or Blue Shield plan for a negotiated rate and they can bill you for amounts in excess of the allowed amount.
-For example: Out-of-network provider claims may include expensive ancillary charges (billed by the facility or a physician) such as implantable devices for which no extra reimbursement is available as these charges are not separately considered under the plan.
-This means you will be responsible for these charges.
+As one example, out-of-network facility claims may include very expensive ancillary charges (such as implantable devices) for which no extra reimbursement is available as these charges are not separately considered under the plan.
+This means you will be responsible for these charges if you use an out-of-network provider.